ISLE OF MULL & WESTERN HIGHLANDS

 WEST HIGHLANDS

-This region extends for the bleak blanket-bog of the Moor of Rannoch through Glen Coe and Fort William west to the coast and includes the southern reaches of the Great Glen.
+This region extends from the bleak blanket bog of the Moor of Rannoch through Glen Coe and Fort William west to the coast and includes the southern reaches of the Great Glen.
 It was designated the Lochaber Geopark in 2007, an area of outstanding geology and scenery.

 FORT WILLIAM (pop 10,000)